FardinMahadi/Lern-AI-Powered-Study-Assistant-Uni-project-showcase/README.md

 ---

 ### 3️⃣ Main Dashboard

 > **Purpose:** User workspace with notes and AI tutor

 #### 📒 Notes Section

 - Create, edit, delete, and search notes
 - Tag-based or folder organization
 - Notes saved to MongoDB with timestamps

 #### 🤖 AI Assistant Section

 - Chatbot interface for asking study questions
 - Suggest prompt buttons like:
-  - “Summarize this note”
+  - "Summarize this note"
-  - “Quiz me”
+  - "Quiz me"
-  - “Explain this simply”
+  - "Explain this simply"
 - Use OpenAI or Claude API

 #### 🧠 Smart Features (Optional):

 - Auto-highlight key points in notes
 - Generate quizzes from note content
 - Study suggestions (based on usage)